josehelps/splunk_cowrie/README.md

 # Splunk Cowrie Getting Started Guide

 ## Installation and Dependencies
-Deploying and configuring Cowrie is a straightforward process, and integrating it with Splunk is a cakewalk with our easy button.
-Just start an AWS Ubuntu 14.04 instance.
+Deploying and configuring Cowrie is a straightforward process, and integrating it with Splunk is a cakewalk with our [easy button](easy_button.sh).
+Just begin by starting an AWS Ubuntu instance, then:

 **To deploy run the following:**
 ```